demisto/content-docs/content-repo/extra-docs/articles/minemeld-migration.md

     output: true
     prototype: aws.S3
 ```
-Let's see what we could do now if we wanted to configure the `allow-ip_aws_ec2` MineMeld node, whose prototype is `aws.EC2`, in Cortex XSOAR.
-In the case that we want to leave the parameter values for fetching from this feed source the same as what we had for fetching indicators from `CLOUDFRONT`, then there is no need to even create a new instance.
+Let's see how to configure the `allow-ip_aws_ec2` MineMeld node, whose prototype is `aws.EC2`, in Cortex XSOAR.
+If we want to leave the parameter values for fetching from this feed source the same as what we had for fetching indicators from `CLOUDFRONT`, then there is no need to even create a new instance.
 Click the cog icon next to the instance we already configured.

 ![](../../../docs/doc_imgs/tutorials/tut-minemeld-migration/aws-feed-cog.png)